 Before you request a burn permit for land-clearing debris or residential yard debris, the City of Fayetteville urges residents to consider the following alternatives to open burning:

-- The City offers one free bulky waste pick-up per year per household, which includes bulk brush and limbs.
+The City offers one free bulky waste pick-up per year per household, which includes bulk brush and limbs.
 Additional pickups are available for a small fee.
-Click here to learn more.
+Visit the Bulky Waste page to learn more.

-- Trees 8 inches in diameter with the root ball attached that are a minimum of 15 feet in length may be used by the Watershed Conservation Resource Center in stream restoration projects.
+Trees eight inches in diameter with the root ball attached that are a minimum of 15 feet in length may be used by the Watershed Conservation Resource Center in stream restoration projects.
 Call 501-352-7294 to coordinate tree pick-up or delivery.